How to put a 1911 back together

 This tutorial assumes that you have already field stripped or disassembled the gun to clean, replace the recoil spring, repair or upgrade your weapon and are ready to put the slide back on the frame.

 The term Field Strip means basically removing the slide from the frame, and the removing the recoil spring, guide rod and barrel.
 Once this is accomplished, these components can then be cleaned and lubed as outlined in my article: Cleaning a Kimber 1911.

-You can also watch my videos.
+You can also watch my videos at the bottom of this post.
 The first is for the Field Strip and the second is the reassembly.

 Place the slide upside down on your bench and slide the barrel into the slide.

 Line up the barrel bushing as shown, press it into place firmly against the front of the slide.